damien-bayes/damien-bayes/README.md

 Concurrently, my skill set includes working with banking, online shops, content management systems, customer relationship management and developing and working with API web-services (micro-services), creation and optimization of scalable websites, search engine optimization (SEO) and others.

 As I said earlier, I’m fond of all kinda development activities but a front-end is my primary thrust to which I’m deeply committed.
-For this, I constantly seek to something new in my own time for personal interest because I love developing for the web using modern technologies like React, Vue and Svelte, building communities, contributing to open source, creating awesome web apps and IoT devices; when I’m not coding, you’ll probably find me reading, blogging, training for races and etc.
+For this, I constantly seek to something new in my own time for personal interest because I love developing for the web using modern technologies like **React**, **Vue** and **Svelte**, building communities, contributing to open source, creating awesome web apps and IoT devices; when I’m not coding, you’ll probably find me reading, blogging, training for races and etc.

 ### Get In Touch